 - Use public speaking to share their evaluations of books that they have read independently

-- Pre-selected books that you have read aloud to your class to use as models
+- Books that you have read aloud to your class to use as models for review writing

-- Make copies of Book Review Template (PDF).
-(Part 2)
+- Make a class set of copies of the Critic's Corner Book Review Template printable.

 Part 1: Reader's Choice